 In Tagalog, a housefly is called langaw.

-This guide includes vocabulary words related to houseflies, example sentences, and important facts about houseflies in the Philippines.
+This guide explains the meaning of housefly in Tagalog, useful vocabulary words, example sentences, anatomy, and important facts about houseflies in the Philippines.

 Housefly Vocabulary Words in Tagalog